FontysVenlo/PRJ4-iOS-Doc/README.md

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **PRJ4 iOS/Swift Documentation**
+This is an introduction into the PRJ4 topics (iOS section).
+The examples given will provide you with a good starting point.
+Do not forget, it is your task to elaborate on these topics in the group phase, when you develop your app.

 - [Intro Swift / Basic GUI](#intro-swift--basic-gui)
 - [Loopback 4](#loopback-4)